 The Shape of Water (2017)

-Guillermo del Toro (Pan’s Labyrinth, Crimson Peak) adult fairytale The Shape of Water is a movie we’ve seen so many different times in so many different forms that it’s a wonder that we’d even be willing to see it again.
-Starcrossed lovers find themselves in a forbidden love situation while fighting off some catastrophe, or at least societal pressures.
-Think Titanic, a nearly perfect movie that showcased this is in a way that will never be forgotten by any who watches it.
-So how does del Toro pull off this story in a completely original yet equally compelling way?
-Well, he does it in a way that only del Toro can do.
-And in doing so, he creates both the most unparalleled and also (with no disrespect to Call Me By Your Name) the most romantic movie of 2017.
+Guillermo del Toro’s (Nightmare Alley, Crimson Peak) adult fairytale The Shape of Water is a movie we’ve seen so many different times in so many different forms that it’s a wonder that we’d even be willing to see it again.
+Starcrossed lovers find themselves in a forbidden love situation while fighting off some catastrophe or at least societal pressures.
+Think Titanic, a nearly perfect movie showcasing this, will always be remembered by everyone who watches it.
+So, how does del Toro pull off this story in a wholly original yet equally compelling way?
+He does it in a way that only del Toro can do.
+And in doing so, he creates the most unparalleled and (with no disrespect to Call Me By Your Name) the most romantic movie of 2017.
 This movie certainly is not for everyone.
 If Thor: Ragnarok or Justice League is more your thing, then I’m not even sure I’d consider The Shape of Water.
-This is the ultimate independent movie, and if you go into this movie with the mindset that you’ll be able to enjoy the ride and not have to think, you’ll be in for a long two hours.
-In a year where the movies have been the worse they’ve been since I began my blog in 2010, the uniqueness of the movies (rather than the quality of them) has really defined this year.
+It is the ultimate independent movie, and if you go into this movie with the mindset that you’ll be able to enjoy the ride and not have to think, you’ll be in for two long hours.
+In a year where the movies have been the worst since I began my blog in 2010, the uniqueness of the films (rather than their quality) has defined this year.